fantasycalendar/FoundryVTT-Tagger/README.md

 `Tagger.setTags(object|array, string|array)`

 ```
-@param 	{object|array}	inObjects       An object or a list of objects to set tags on
+@param 	{object|array}	inObjects       An object or an array of objects to set tags on
 @param 	{string|array} 	inTags          An array of tags or a string of tags (separated by commas) that will
                                         override all tags on the objects